Is PF Deduction Required for HR Executives on Probation in Manufacturing Firms?

 NavneetSarin

-It appears there is some mistake in your pay office as once you are member of Govt PF in any organisation and after that where ever you join they have to deduct and deposit the PF in that account.
-For further clarification lease go through the following act:
+Dear Mr. Sudhir Singh, it appears there is some mistake in your pay office.
+Once you are a member of the Government Provident Fund (PF) in any organization, any subsequent employer must deduct and deposit the PF in that account.
+For further clarification, please go through the following act:

-1. Short title.—These rules may be called the All India Services (Provident Fund)
+1. Short title: These rules may be called the All India Services (Provident Fund) Rules, 1955.

-This act is available on net and you can download and provide it to your department and they will rectify the mistake.
+This act is available on the internet, and you can download it and provide it to your department, and they will rectify the mistake.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute